-That’s why the new Diabetes in Schools program has been established to better support families and schools to help kids with type 1 diabetes thrive at school.
+This is why the new Diabetes in Schools program, funded by the Australian Government through the National Diabetes Service Scheme, has been established to give families and schools the education and support they need to help kids with type 1 diabetes thrive at school.

-From early next year, a new web portal will be available for parents, principals, school staff and health professionals.
-The web portal will provide access to a range tools, resources, information and support to help parents and schools better understand how to support students with type 1 diabetes while at school.
-A dedicated online training program for all schools and their staff will be available.
+The program provides access to a range of tools, resources, information and support to help parents and schools better understand how to support students with type 1 diabetes while at school.

 It also offers a free, easily accessible online training program for all schools across the country.
 Over the coming months, face-to-face practical school training provided by qualified health professionals will also be available for schools that have students who are newly diagnosed with type 1 diabetes or who may require support to administer insulin.